layters/testshop/README.md

 cd ../
 ```

-For Fedora users, you may need to add this line under the "find_package(Boost .." in case of an "undefined reference to icu_*" error:
+In some cases, you may need to add this line under the "find_package(Boost .." in "external/monero-cpp/external/monero-project/CMakeLists.txt" in case of an "undefined reference to icu_*" error:
 `set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -licuio -licui18n -licuuc -licudata")`

 <!-- git submodule update --init --force --> <!-- <= call this before building monero -->